alunko/rtw88-usb_kalilinux/README.md

 ```
 ## Known Issues

-* This driver doesn't support pcie.
+* Currently, this driver is not upstreamed to Linux kernel driver rtw88 yet.
 That means, loading this module will cause unpredictable results to other working Realtek wifi pcie device, especially to those laptops with Realtek wifi IC running kernel > v5.2.